 Answer A is wrong.
 All of these choices are correct about jounce bumpers.
 Answer D is correct.

 Answer C is wrong.
-They can be found on both front and rear suspension systems.
+They are on the front and rear suspension systems.

 Answer D is correct.
 All of these answers are correct.